jboughton/ManHole/README.md

 ## Known issues
 Sometimes the Pi-Hole may become unresponsive, especially if you set auto-refresh too low, or try too quickly to disable/enable the Pi-Hole repeatedly.

+Sorry if you're having issues, but this was just a personal fun project that I haven't touched in years, and I don't even code anymore.
+If you have any problems, you'll have to patch it yourself, or find an alternative software.
+Sorry.
+Feel free to fork the code and continue the project if you wish!

 ## Screenshots

 ### The main interface